top of page

 OUR STAFF AND BOARD OF DIRECTORS

-Our Team consists of Enrolled Tribal Members as well as health professionals to provide healing and hope in a culturally appropriate setting.
+Our all volunteer Team consists of Enrolled Tribal Members as well as health professionals to provide healing and hope in a culturally appropriate setting.

 tescha.png